 Rather than shopping by fitness goals, you may instead choose to shop by the amount of experience you have with working out.
 There are really only two categories when it comes to this subject: experienced and inexperienced.
 We’ve split each category up into sections below in order to help you select the best home gym based on your experience level.

-If you’re just getting started in fitness, there is no better piece of equipment than a home gym to help you learn the ropes of working out.
+If you’re just getting started in fitness, there is no better piece of exercise equipment than a home gym to help you learn the ropes of working out.
 They are easy to use, highly effective, and offer dozens of different exercise options to help you build muscle and strength in every part of your body.
 Whether your goal is muscle building, weight loss, general health and fitness, or any other fitness objective, a home gym can help you achieve a better and healthier lifestyle right from the comfort of your own home.
 We’ve provided a couple of recommendations for beginners below based on different fitness goals.

 For beginners looking to build muscle, we would recommend either the Bowflex PR1000 or the Bowflex Blaze.
 These two models are like siblings, the PR1000 being the little brother and the Blaze being the big brother.
 Both are very similar in terms of design, the Blaze just offers double the features.
 If you’re only looking to put on a few pounds of muscle or you just want to generally tone up the body, the PR1000 would likely be the better choice.
-It offers exercises for the entire body, options for both strength training and cardio, 210 lbs of resistance, and is competitively priced under $500.
+It offers exercises for the entire body, options for both strength and cardio, 210 lbs of resistance, and is competitively priced under $500.
 However, if you want to make some more serious muscle gains (think 5-20 lbs of muscle), the Blaze would be the better option.
 Not only because it has 60 exercises instead of 30, but because the resistance is upgradable from 210 lbs all the way up to 310 or 410 lbs as you need it.
 The PR1000 cannot upgrade resistance, and upgradable resistance is a key feature for those who want to get a little more serious with the muscle building.

 For beginners looking to lose weight or shape and tone the body, we would recommend the Weider Ultimate Body Works.
 This model is specially designed with weight loss and toning in mind, offering a full-body conditioning workout that both builds strength and burns fat.
 Conditioning is key for cutting body fat quick, and the Weider UBW’s workouts have proven to effectively burn fat better than nearly any other type of traditional cardio such as running or cycling.